Homemade Organic Dairy Cow Feed Recipe

 You could give your cows straight alfalfa pellets but it will be more expensive to feed your cows in the long run.
 And it’s not really necessary.
 You’re just looking to give your cows something tasty, that increases milk production, and helps them stand still in the stanchion long enough for you to milk out your cow.

-I want our dairy cows to have the best stanchion snack!
+I want our dairy cows to have the best feed as a stanchion snack!

 The first step in making your own dairy cow ration will be to get out all of the ingredients.
 I line up my feed bags near the storage containers I use.